 I eventually moved to New York, met my husband, traveled all over the map with him.
 We moved a few more times and in the midst of it all, had a son and twin girls.
 I also left my corporate job to be my own boss.
 I wrote a bunch of articles, appeared on the news, told a couple of stories at storytelling events, started a vegan cheese company, and a few others things.
 I also took photos of my kids, a lot of them, maybe even too many of them if that is possible.

 My Bio - Eureka!

-Friends started asking if I would take photos of their kids and I did that briefly.
-Once friends started asking if I could do their headshots, I found my true love.
+Friends started asking if I would take photos of their kids so I did that briefly.
+Once they started asking if I could do their headshots, I found my true love.
 I love taking people’s headshots.
 I love capturing their best self.
-Whether sporting a genuine smile or sly smirk, I love how surprised and utterly delighted people are when they discover that they too can get a picture that makes them feel great about themselves and how they look.
+Whether sporting a genuine smile or sly smirk, I love how surprised and utterly delighted people are when they discover that they too can get a picture that makes them feel great about themselves.

 When you are the photographer in the family, you often aren’t in the pictures.
 I am working on that but until then, Instagram gets to be bombarded with snapshots of my adorable kids.
 They all have red hair since my husband and I are gingers, so they had no choice in the matter really.
 One of our goals is to either attend the big redhead get-together in Ireland one day or found the League of Extraordinary Redheads.

 My photographs have appeared on websites and in newspapers, on book shelves and on walls.
 I have taken photographs on four different continents and across the decades.
 I have always loved taking photos of places, people and doors (I can’t explain it but I love taking pictures of doors in foreign countries).
 One thing always stays the same though: my love of taking photos of people and their faces.
 Everyone's face tells a story.
 Let's tell yours.